STAFF FAQs

 Counselors live in cabins with the campers and other counselors.
 Cabins are air-conditioned and have private showers and bathroom stalls.
 Counselors and campers also eat each meal together.
 We have a diverse menu including a full salad bar during every lunch and dinner.

 We will provide you with two Camp Pontiac staff shirts, which are to be worn during the day on Saturdays and Sundays.
 T-shirts that are predominantly red, white or black are to be worn during the other days of the week.
 Each day, shorts that are predominantly red, white, gray or black are to be worn during the day.
-During the evenings, you may wear any color t-shirts and shorts.
+During the evenings, you may wear your clothing of choice.
+Additionally, we do not allow our campers or staff to wear bikinis on camp (OK for days off).
+Rather, please bring one-piece or tankini bathing suits.
+Check out the Staff Packing List under the "Work @ Camp" tab for details!

 American staff are responsible for bringing their own towels and bedding.
 We provide towels and bedding for international staff.